TimIsabella/Gmod-AdvancedMissileExpression/README.md

 to intercept it at a future point in space ahead of where it is initially -- this is known as 'lead-collision' targeting.

+[HERE](https://www.youtube.com/watch?v=T2fPKUfmnKo) is a good 2D demonstration of this concept.

 ## Lead-Collision Calculation

 By utilizing live target vector and velocity data, a straight line trajectory